Comment by May 10th on Draft Guidelines for NWMO’s Impact Statement

 There is no operating deep geological repository (DGR) for high-level nuclear waste anywhere in the world; there are projects in Finland and Sweden under development, but no DGR has received final approval or begun to operate.

-• If using the IAAC online portal, fill in your name in the “name” field, but do not fill in the “organization” field unless you are authoried to represent that organzation.
+- If using the IAAC online portal, fill in your name in the “name” field, but do not fill in the “organization” field unless you are authoried to represent that organization.
 You may indicate your support of an organization in the body of your comment.

-• You may comment more than once if you wish.
-The most effective comments refer to specific aspects of the Impact Assessment, and/or refer to the basis of your interest (community member, live along the transportation route, environmental concerns, etc.) – but you may also simply indicate your approval or disapproval of the NWMO project.
+- You may comment more than once if you wish.
+In the second comment period, the most effective comments will refer to specific aspects of Agency’s Draft Tailored Impact Statement Guidelines and/or refer to the basis of your interest (community member, live along the transportation route, environmental concerns, etc.) – but you may also simply indicate your approval or disapproval of the NWMO project.

 We the Nuclear Free North will continue sharing news, analysis and updates.
 Check here again soon, or email nuclearfreenorth@gmail.com to be added to our e-news list and receive regular updates.